 Enticing a child under 16 is a felony in the Commonwealth of Massachusetts.
 It is defined in Massachusetts General Law chapter 265 section 26c.
 Anyone convicted of child enticement is required to register as a sex offender.

-To be convicted of enticing a child the prosecutor must prove three individual elements beyond a reasonable doubt.
+To be convicted of enticing a child the prosecutor must prove three elements beyond a reasonable doubt.
 The first element requires the district attorney to prove the victim was under 16 or that the defendant believed the victim was under 16.
-Second, the prosecutor must prove the defendant enticed the victim to do something like enter, exit or remain in a car, house, or other places.
+Second, the prosecutor must prove the defendant enticed the victim to do something like enter, exit, or remain in a car, house, or other places.
 Third, the defendant intended to commit a criminal offense specifically:

 - Indecent Assault and Battery